Kaoto is designed following an Hexagonal Architecture1.

-Given the list of steps generated with the previous service, Kaoto can decide what view definitions can be used with the orchestration.
+Given the list of steps generated with the previous service, Kaoto can decide what micro-frontend extensions can be used with the flow the user is editing.

 You can find more information about adding Custom Step Extensions to Kaoto on the documentation .

-When editing an orchestration, Frontend will send Backend the modified full workflow and the Backend will return all the information needed to refresh the full Frontend interface.
+When editing an orchestration, Frontend will send Backend the modified full flow and the Backend will return all the information needed to refresh the full Frontend interface.

-There are two different versions of this flow depending on what action isi done.
+There are two different versions of this flow depending on what action is done.

 If you modify the source code, what will return the visualization: